songyun1015-crypto/Song-Yun-Chen.github.io/README.md

 ---

 ## Research Interests
 My research interests lie in arithmetic geometry.
-Specifically, I am interested in the cohomological Brauer group, unramified Brauer groups, the Bogomolov multiplier, and rational points on algebraic varieties.
+Specifically, I am interested in the cohomological Brauer group and rational points on algebraic varieties.

 ---